Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: Bosonic Subspace of SU(4)

 We therefore see that the state $\ket{\ell=\frac{3}{2},m_j=\frac{1}{2},m_k=\frac{1}{2}}$ has no algebraic entanglement between the two degrees of freedom whereas $\ket{\ell=\frac{1}{2},m_j=\frac{1}{2},m_k=\frac{1}{2}}$ has an algebraic entanglement entropy of $1$ bit.
 We emphasize again that both states are still overall permutationally symmetric.
 This pattern will hold as $N$ increases.
 In general, the $N$-particle bosonic irrep of $\SU{4}$ has every $\SU{2} \otimes \SU{2}$ representation from $\ell=N/2$ down to $\ell=1/2$ or $0$ for $N$ being odd or even, respectively.
 Upon tracing out one degree of freedom, each $\SU{2}$ irrep is identified by a specific value of $\ell$ and will have a multiplicity of $d^\ell_N$ given by~\cite{Mandel}

-which represents the number of ``copies'' of the state in the single-particle basis that only differ by a permutation of atom indices (i.e., they are described by the same Young tableaux), and thus evolve identically under a permutationally symmetric Hamiltonian.
+which represents the number of ``copies'' of the state in the single-particle basis that only differ by a permutation of atom indices (i.e., they are states with different standard Young tableaux but the same semistandard Young tableau~\footnote{For a given partition (Young diagram), standard Young tableaux label basis states of the irreps of the permutation group $\mathrm{S}_N$, while semistandard Young tableaux (a.k.a. standard Weyl tableaux) encode weight vectors (collective states) of the corresponding irrep of $\mathrm{SU} (n)$.
+The connection between the two is provided by the Schur-Weyl duality.
+See Ref.~\cite{Bastin} for more.}), and thus evolve identically under a permutationally symmetric Hamiltonian.
 Note that $d^{N/2}_N = 1$, as expected for the bosonic subspace.

 We can now use the $d^\ell_N$-fold multiplicity of each $\ell$-irrep of $\SU{2}$ to establish the following result.
 If we trace out one of the degrees of freedom, say $K$, each basis state $\ket{\ell,m_j,m_k}$ is mapped to a density matrix with support over each of the $d^\ell_N$-many orthogonal copies of the $\SU{2}$ irrep.
 Stated in an equation, this means that